 - Take the fish out of the marinade and pan-fry in about 1 tbsp oil over medium heat for 3 minutes on each side, turning once during cooking.
 Take out of pan and set aside.
 Place the mushrooms in the same pan, add salt and pepper to taste, and gently pan-fry for about 1 minute, adding oil if necessary.
 Take out of pan and set aside.

 - Arrange the watercress on the serving plate.
-Place the fish on top, then place the tomatoes, jicama, mushrooms and cantaloupe over the fish and watercress.
-Pour the vinaigrette evenly on top of the dish.
+Place the fish on top.
+Place the tomatoes, jicama, mushrooms and cantaloupe over the fish and watercress.
+Pour the vinaigrette evenly on top of the salad.
 Serve warm.

 *Disclaimer: While I received a complimentary tasting to facilitate this review, all opinions expressed here are my own.